How to Plan for a Substitute

 I believe that all children hope to do well.
 Some may struggle to meet society’s norms for what we consider good behavior, and that’s because they may be overstimulated, have different social models in their homes, etc. But this is probably the most important tip: give your students opportunities to do good work.

 Avoid sharing things with a sub that says something like, “Ted talks too much.”
 For one, your sub may not agree with that statement, and Ted may react differently to the substitute than to you.
 You don’t want your substitute looking for those negative behaviors.
-Please give them the benefit of the doubt.
+Please give your students the benefit of the doubt.

 Tip 10: Share Some Student Information